DavidPhillipOster/LevelsOfPressure/ReadMe.md

 ## Levels of Pressure

-11/11/2016 - version 1.1 If run on a 3D Touch device, shows the also shows the 3D touch value as a colored pie chart.
+11/11/2016 - version 1.1 If run on a 3D Touch device, also shows the 3D touch value as a colored pie chart, where maximum pressure is a 360° sweep.

 10/24/2015 - asset catalogs.
 Icon.